GettyImages-2201795694

-After Afghanistan's stunning win over England to knock them out, Group B sees a three-way race to determine the two teams that will make it to the Champions Trophy 2025 semi-finals.
+After Afghanistan's stunning win over England to knock them out, Australia have snatched one of the Group B qualification spots for the Champions Trophy 2025 semi-finals.

 How to watch the ICC Champions Trophy 2025